 An apprenticeship is a real job with training, which would allow your daughter or son to earn while they learn, whilst gaining a nationally recognised qualification.

-Apprenticeships take between one and five years to complete and cover 1,500 job roles in a wide range of industries, from engineering to accountancy, public relations to veterinary nursing.
+Apprenticeships take between one and five years to complete and cover 1,500 job roles in a wide range of industries, from engineering to accountancy, digital marketing to pharmacy.
 Apprenticeships are now available up to degree level and beyond.

 In 2015, the Government made a commitment to create 3 million apprenticeships by 2020.
 This was followed by the introduction of an apprenticeship levy that requires all employers over a certain size (£3m payroll) to spend a percentage of their payroll on apprenticeships.
 As a result of these initiatives, apprenticeships are in the ascendency across the country with more and more seeing the advantages they bring over the more traditional university or college routes.